puppetlabs/puppetlabs-puppetdb/README.md

 The port on which the puppetdb web server should accept HTTP requests (defaults to '8080').

+####`max_threads`

+This sets the maximum number of threads assigned to responding to HTTP and HTTPS requests, effectively changing how many concurrent requests can be made at one time. (defaults to 50).

 ####`open_listen_port`

 If true, open the http_listen\_port on the firewall (defaults to false).